Royal Canadian Sea Cadets: Honours and awards

 The Canadian Cadet Movement maintains its own Honours and Awards system.
-Cadets may be awarded these based on criteria including bravery, citizenship, service, outstanding performance on a summer training course, and more.
-In addition, cadets may also wear, on their uniform, any orders, decorations, and medals of Canada they have been awarded.
+Cadets may be awarded these based on many criteria including bravery, citizenship, service, outstanding performance on a summer training course, and are worn on the right side of the cadet uniform, under their name tag.
+In addition, cadets may also wear any orders, decorations, and medals of Canada they have been awarded on the left side of their uniform.

 Within the system, there are several honours and awards common to all three cadet elements and some that are unique to each.
 A cadet who transfers from one element to another may continue to wear any medals awarded from their previous service, but in general, sea cadets may be eligible for the following nine honours and awards, and are in the order of precedence: